Lnrd-BP/google-homepage/README.md

-Project: Google Homepage for THe Oding Project
+Project: Google Homepage for The Oding Project